 makes 8 servings

-- Divide chicken mixture in half and press into two 6x9-inch rectangles on the same parchment lined sheet pan that was used before; return to oven for 10 minutes.
+Divide chicken mixture in half and press each out into a large rectangle on two parchment-lined half sheet pans; bake for 10 minutes.

-To make traditional pizza, top crusts with tomato sauce, mozzarella cheese, and your favorite pizza toppings (meats should be precooked).
-Bake in 500F oven for 5 minutes or until cheese is melted.
+To make pizza: top crusts with tomato sauce, mozzarella cheese, and your favorite pizza toppings (meats should be precooked).
+Bake in 500F oven for 5-10 minutes or until cheese is melted.

 adapted from ketoconnect.com